teaforthecat/bones-editable/README.md

 ## About

-The core of this library is a standardized event vector that maps to a path in the app-db (e.g.: using (get-in app-db path)).
+The core of this library is a standardized event vector that maps to a path in the app-db (e.g.: using `(get-in app-db path)`).
 An event can be dispatched with this path to get data in and a subscription can be setup with this path to get data out.
-This path holds things that is meant to be edited.
-These edits are meant to be sent to a server and persisted which entails a life cycle of events.
+This path holds things that are meant to be edited.
+These edits are meant to be sent to a server and persisted which entails a lifecycle of events.
-The state of this life cycle is store in the `:state` key which is next to `:inputs` and `:errors`. `:errors` can be populated from the client when inputs don't conform to a spec, or in a response handler when the server responds with an error code.
-It is then up to the component to subscribe to these errors to render to the user.
+The state of this lifecycle is store in the `:state` key which is next to `:inputs` and `:errors`. `:errors` can be populated from the client when inputs don't conform to a spec, or in a response handler when the server responds with an error code.
+It is then up to the component to subscribe to these errors and render them to the user.

-This encapsulation of a standardized event vector gives us the ability to take short cuts when building events to dispatch and queries to subscribe to.
-This will help us build forms (I hope).
-Here is what an "editable" form looks like with these short cuts (which are closures):
+We can encapsulate this standardized event vector in closure functions, which look pretty in hiccup.
+Here is what an "editable" form looks like with these
+closures:

     (let [{:keys [reset save errors]} (e/form :login :new)] [:span.errors (errors :username)]
-      [e/input :login :new :username :class "form-control"] ;;=> <input ...
+      [e/input :login :new :username :class "form-control"] ;;=> <input class="form-control"...
       [:button {:on-click save}] ;;=> submit to server )

-This library does not generate markup except for the input elements.
-These closures are just the plumbing; the data flow.
+Nice and tidy right?
+Here is what the component would look like without the encapsulation.
+This also shows the paths that were mentioned above.

+    (let [inputs (subscribe [:editable :login :new :inputs]) errors (subscribe [:editable :login :new :errors])]
+      [:span.errors (:username @errors)]
+      [:input :class "form-control"
+              :value (:username @inputs)
+              :on-change #(dispatch-sync [:editable :login :new :inputs :username ( -> % .-target .-value)])] [:button {:on-click #(dispatch [:request/command :login :new {:args @inputs}])}]

+    )

+more to come...

+## Requests

+- `(dispatch [:request/command ...])`

+## Responses

+- `(defmethod handler [:response/login 200])`

+## Events

+- `(defmethod handler :event/message)`

-## Usage
+## Configure the Client

-coming soon...
+- using local storage

+- swapping out bones.client or other

 ## License